-It is one of the newest water sports inclusions across Bali and is seriously exciting and exhilarating.
+Where can we do Fly boarding in Bali?
+What is the minimum age for doing fly boarding?It is one of the newest water sports inclusions across Bali and is seriously exciting and exhilarating.
 It a modified form of jet skiing wherein you can feel like the iron man going up into the air!
 Learning to fly board is easy and you can go up to 5 meters in the air but jetting water into the sea.

 Professional fly boarders can go up to 10 meters!
 The top beaches to fly boarding include Legian, Seminyak, Nusa Dua, Jimbaran, Kuta and Tanjung Benoa.
 The minimum age for fly boarding is 14 years.

-The road distance from Bali City to Mahana Point is about 56 kilometers.
+How far is Mahana Point from Bali city?The road distance from Bali City to Mahana Point is about 56 kilometers.
 It is the only place in Bali where you can seek to do a cliff jump.

-One of the most extreme of sports, cliff jumping requires true guts!
+Can I do Mahana point Cliff Jump in Bali?One of the most extreme of sports, cliff jumping requires true guts!
 For those pursuing the adrenaline rush, Mahana Point can be a great experience.
 The jump is pretty straight forward and it is highly recommended that you jump during the sunset.
 It’s an amazing experience.
 The cliff is about 7 meters high but it is necessary that you wait for the high tide before the jump.
 Low tides can risk serious injuries.

-Cave Diving in Bali is one of the most unique ways to check out the incredible marine life of the Indian Ocean.
+Can I do Cave diving in Bali?
+What is its cost?Cave Diving in Bali is one of the most unique ways to check out the incredible marine life of the Indian Ocean.

 The top cave diving sports include:

-Cave diving is recommended for professionals or divers with prior scuba experience.
+Is it safe to do cave diving in Bali?Cave diving is recommended for professionals or divers with prior scuba experience.
 Regardless of your scuba skills and experience, you will always be accompanied by an experienced instructor and are also required to wear all safety equipment necessary for the dive.
 This also goes on to make the dive completely safe.

-Free diving is both a highly challenging and exciting experience.
+Can I do Free-diving in Bali?
+What is the cost of free-diving in Bali?Free diving is both a highly challenging and exciting experience.
 Its diving underwater without any oxygen apparatus.
 The dive depends on how long you can hold your breath under water.
 The most popular spot for free dicing is the Tulamben shipwreck, located in East Bali.
 With plenty of colorful coral reefs around, it’s an out worldly experience.
 Most free diving is level 1 course, wherein you will have to be accompanied by an instructor.

 You can expect to pay about US$260 for a 2 day course.

-Kite surfing is modified form of board surfing but you are attached to a parasailing kite that is propelled by the wind.
+What is Kite-Surfing?
+Where can I do it?Kite surfing is modified form of board surfing but you are attached to a parasailing kite that is propelled by the wind.
 Using the rope, you can change directions and ride the wave at top speeds in the direction of the wind.
 It’s a surface water sport that calls for enthralling adventure.

 If you have wanted to do kite surfing in Bali, the popular beaches would include:

-Water tubing, also known as bumper tubing or simply tubing, is an adventure sport where the participant rides in the inner circumference of the tube while it is dragged across a water surface.
+What is water tubing?
+Where can I do it?Water tubing, also known as bumper tubing or simply tubing, is an adventure sport where the participant rides in the inner circumference of the tube while it is dragged across a water surface.

 The best places to water tubing in Bali include:

-Paragliding is an amazing way to get the birds eye view of the picturesque Balinese Islands above the blue Indian ocean.
+Where can we do Paragliding in Bali?
+What is the cost of Paragliding?Paragliding is an amazing way to get the birds eye view of the picturesque Balinese Islands above the blue Indian ocean.
 As the wind hits your face, you are transformed into a different world altogether.

 Paragliding opportunities are available in:

-While rock climbing in Bali is still in its infancy, there are a few places where you can choose to harness your climbing ropes.
+Which is the best place to do Rock Climbing in Bali?
+What are the safety measures taken while doing Rock Climbing in Bali?While rock climbing in Bali is still in its infancy, there are a few places where you can choose to harness your climbing ropes.
 The limestone sea cliffs around Pecatu are the most challenging of rock faces to climb.
 However, if you are inexperienced, you would probably want to check out the controlled indoor climbing arena in Seminyak.

 When rock climbing, it is important that you:

-Popular places offering quad biking adventures in Bali include:
+Where can we do Quad Biking in Bali?Popular places offering quad biking adventures in Bali include:

-The only place to do a bungee jumping in Bali is located inside the grounds of the Double Six Night Club.
+What is Bali Bungee?
+Where can I do it?The only place to do a bungee jumping in Bali is located inside the grounds of the Double Six Night Club.
 It’s a 150 feet tower that has been purposefully built across the beach ad gives you an amazing experience.
 The jump site is one of the most dramatic bungee experience designed in the world.

 Reaching the top requires you to get on an elevator and you cannot take the stairs just to check out the view!
 After all, the view is meant to serve a very adventurous purpose.
 However, do check the availability of the Bungee before you reach the site.
 Your hotel in Bali would be able to help you with information.

-There are popular submarine ships that allow tourists an experience of the under waters.
+Can I do a Submarine Ride in Bali?There are popular submarine ships that allow tourists an experience of the under waters.
 It’s perfect even for those who don’t know swimming.
 The decent is usually for a 45 minute and takes you across the colorful reefs of the Indian Ocean.
 The submarines are purposely built for the comfort of the tourist and you can even seek to sip on a glass of wine while experiencing the magical marine life.
 Myriads of fishes and other sea creatures in various shapes and colors make for a unique visual treat.

-Plunging up to a depth of 15 feet, sea walking is yet another way to experience the sea life around Bali.
+Can I do Seawalking in Bali?Plunging up to a depth of 15 feet, sea walking is yet another way to experience the sea life around Bali.
 A sea walking tour takes you into the shallow ocean waters where you can experience coral and myriads of colorful fishes and other marine creatures.
 Sea walking is safe and open for all.
 You can actually get deeper into the sea by wearing a sea helmet and come face to face with some of the most exciting creatures inhabiting this planet.

 The Seawalking will be accompanied by trained instructors who will make your tour comfortable as you get busy admiring and clicking photos of unseen life forms.
 Seawalking in Bali doesn’t need prior training and you also don’t need to know swimming.
 You will actually be walking on the sea floor!

-The Elephant Safari Park in Taro, Bali offers the opportunity to hop on the back of elephants and check out the lush natural setting of the jungle.
+Where can we do Elephant Ride in Bali?The Elephant Safari Park in Taro, Bali offers the opportunity to hop on the back of elephants and check out the lush natural setting of the jungle.
 It is a great way to immerse yourself in the pristine environment while getting up and close to the beautiful and gentle giants.

 You will also get to see other wild elephants go on with their usual activities around the natural habitat and it would be an exciting experience for all.
 Further, you can choose to hand feed the giants, take selfies with them and even pet them for a while!
 The Elephant Safari Park is a hit with both adults and kids!

-It is highly recommended that you don’t do alcohol before any kind of adventure activities.
+Can we consume alcohol before doing adventure activities?It is highly recommended that you don’t do alcohol before any kind of adventure activities.
 Most adventure sports require your full stamina and alcohol increases your blood pressure to a great extent.
 The results can be fatal.
 Alcohol consumption in Bali should be strictly reserved for your dinners and when you can allow your body to rehydrate.

 The temperature across the day is hot and even if you aren’t planning on doing any adventure activity, alcohol consumption in this highly humid climate can make you dizzy.
 You don’t want to have a headache when checking out one of the most beautiful places on earth!

-Depending on the kind of medical situation you land yourself in, it is necessary that you visit the nearest hospital and clinic.
+What should I do in case of any medical emergency?Depending on the kind of medical situation you land yourself in, it is necessary that you visit the nearest hospital and clinic.
 Medical facilities around Bali are pretty good and it shouldn’t take you too much time to reach the nearest one.
 The BIMC chain of hospitals is one of the most recommended for their prompt services and high end medical facilities.

 Getting ill in Bali is easy if you haven’t been taking care of yourself.
 The climate is hot and humid and there are pretty good chances of contamination if you have been eating and drinking from local shops.
 While prevention is always better than cure, finding a hospital should be the first course of action when you land yourself in an un-pretty situation.

-Bali is a foodies delight.
+What all types of cuisines I can find in Bali?
+Which ethnic food is special in Bali?
+Which restaurants serve the best food in Bali?Bali is a foodies delight.
 The best thing is that you don’t need to be hardcore seafood over to enjoy the cuisine of Bali.
 There’s a lot of opportunity even for someone vegetarian or even vegan!